About the NHS Innovation Accelerator (NIA)

 The aim of the NIA is to deliver on the commitment detailed within the Five Year Forward View – creating the conditions and cultural change necessary for proven innovations to be adopted faster and more systematically through the NHS, and to deliver examples into practice for demonstrable patient and population benefit.

-This round of applications focussed on three challenges based on population health needs:
+This round of applications focused on three challenges based on population health needs:

-Each year, the NIA looks for the best national and international evidence-based healthcare innovators.
+Each year, the NIA looks for the best national and international evidence-based healthcare innovations.

 What can you expect from the NHS Innovation Accelerator?

 The NIA supports exceptional individuals with a passion for learning and a commitment to share their learnings widely, scaling evidence-based innovations for greater patient benefit.

 Watch this short video of the NIA fellows talking about how the NIA has supported them.

 - Access to mentorship from a range of experts and high profile mentors, representing a broad skills base

 - Pairing with an Academic Health Science Network

 - Regular meeting and critical challenge from the NIA Core Team